 Introductory meetings are always complimentary.
-Once we discuss your goals and circumstances, we can determine which of the above service models is most appropriate for you.
+Once we discuss your goals and circumstances, we can determine which of the below service models is most appropriate for you.
 There are no minimum asset or income requirements.

 Based on complexity, typically $1,000-$3,000

 No asset or income minimums

 Clients who are comfortable with a hybrid DIY approach, who just want someone to review the details and make recommendations they can take action on.

 Clients who have a specific concern to address, such as preparing to purchase a home, evaluating their investments for appropriateness, creating a proactive, streamlined cash flow plan, and preparing for cohabitation, marriage, or children.